 For more information, we encourage you to read more about compliance with California meal period law.

 When it comes to hiring workers as independent contractors (aka “1099 workers”), California employers must proceed with caution.
 Since Governor Newsom signed Assembly Bill 5 (“AB 5”) into law on September 4, 2020, the very concept of an independent contractor has fundamentally changed.
-That law created an initial presumption that a worker in California is an employee unless the employer can satisfy a three-pronged test, the “ABC Test”, including the now-infamous prong B, by showing that the worker performs work that is outside the usual course of the hiring entity’s business.
+That law created an initial presumption that a worker in California is an employee unless the hiring entity proves the worker is truly an independent contractor by satisfying a three-pronged test, the “ABC Test”, including the now-infamous prong B that requires the hiring entity to show that the worker only performs work that is outside the usual course of the hiring entity’s business.
 The consequence of AB 5 is that, unless an exemption applies, the only workers who will be considered independent contractors are more akin to subcontractors who perform work that is not like work performed by employees in the business.

 It is not just our exceptional weather that sets California apart from much of the country.
 Employment policies that work in other states or that comply with federal law may not work in the Golden State.
 With our infamously aggressive plaintiffs’ bar and the proliferation of class action lawsuits and representative actions such as those brought by aggrieved workers under the Private Attorney General Act (“PAGA”), every California employer should have the following employment policies written and communicated to their entire workforce: